 Appearance Alteration

 Altering the appearance of leather is nothing new.
-Leather is often colored, or, bleached into a wide array of looks.
+Leather is often colored or bleached into a wide array of looks.
 The most common practice is to dye leather.
 There are two general classifications of dye: water-soluble and oil-based.
-Dyeing will also affect the properties of the leather.
-Depending on what kind of dye you use its flexibility, softness, and even storage life will be affected.
-There are four main types of dye, which are Acid, Basic, Direct, and Sulfur.
-Each type of dye offers different benefits from one another.
+Dyeing will also affect the properties of the leather, including its flexibility, softness, and even storage life depending on what kind of dye is used.
+There are four main types of dye: Acid, Basic, Direct, and Sulfur, each offering different benefits.
+On another note, vegetable tan leather is generally not dyed, because it already has such a pleasing and natural appearance that dyeing it would detract from the leather's character.

 The Fatliquoring Process